Neural Network Programming - Deep Learning with PyTorch

 eq() function computes an element-wise equals operation between the argmax output and the

-1 if the prediction category in the argmax output matches the label and a
+True if the prediction category in the argmax output matches the label and

 Finally, if we call the